pedrotorreao/networkyo/README.md

 Mechanisms provided by an operating system for processes to manage shared data.
 Typically, applications can use IPC, categorized as clients and servers, where the client requests data and the server responds to client requests.
 Many applications are both clients and servers, as commonly seen in distributed computing.[source](https://en.wikipedia.org/wiki/Inter-process_communication)

-# USEFUL COMMAND LINE TOOLS
+# USEFUL COMMAND LINE UTILITIES

 ### `ping`